Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 **Observations:**

-Sometimes we would like to include multiple arenas in a single episode (for example to test in-context learning of the shape of a maze).
-This can be achieved by setting the `mergeNextArena` parameter to `true` .
-In the example above, this causes Animal-AI to treat arena 0 (where the reward is ahead of the agent) and arena 1 (where it is behind) as a single unit, only ending the episode when it is failed or both arenas are completed.
-More than two arenas can be merged in this way, using the `mergeNextArena` parameter in each arena to add the following arena to the episode.
+In some scenarios, you may want to include multiple arenas within a single episode—such as when testing in-context learning for maze navigation.
+This can be achieved by setting the `mergeNextArena` parameter to `true`.

+For instance, in the example provided, setting `mergeNextArena` to `true` causes Animal-AI to treat arena 0 (where the reward is located ahead of the agent) and arena 1 (where the reward is behind) as a single continuous unit.
+The episode will only conclude when either the episode fails or both arenas are completed.

+You can extend this approach to merge more than two arenas by setting the `mergeNextArena` parameter in each arena, which will sequentially add the next arena to the current episode.

 ### Conclusion